 2H2 + O2 → 2H2O

 The history of understanding chemical reactions dates back to ancient times, with alchemists attempting to transmute base metals into gold.
-However, the modern understanding of chemical reactions began to take shape in the 18th century with the work of scientists like Antoine Lavoisier, who established the law of conservation of mass.
+Still, the modern understanding of chemical reactions began to take shape in the 18th century with the work of scientists like Antoine Lavoisier, who established the law of conservation of mass.
 Lavoisier demonstrated that mass is neither created nor destroyed in a chemical reaction, laying the foundation for quantitative chemistry.

 Today, chemical reactions are understood in terms of thermodynamics and kinetics.
+Factors such as temperature, pressure, concentration, and catalysts can influence the rate and equilibrium of chemical reactions.
 Thermodynamics explains the energy changes associated with chemical reactions, while kinetics describes the rates at which reactions occur.
-Factors such as temperature, pressure, concentration, and catalysts can influence the rate and equilibrium of chemical reactions.
 Understanding these principles is essential for controlling and optimizing chemical processes in various fields, including industry, medicine, and environmental science.

-4. Change in Temperature: Chemical reactions often involve the release or absorption of energy, leading to a change in temperature.
+Change in Temperature: Chemical reactions often involve the release or absorption of energy, leading to a change in temperature.
 An exothermic reaction releases heat, causing the temperature to increase, while an endothermic reaction absorbs heat, causing the temperature to decrease.
-For example, the combustion of methane (CH4) is an exothermic reaction that produces heat, while dissolving ammonium nitrate (NH4NO3) in water is an endothermic reaction that absorbs heat.
+As an example, the combustion of methane (CH4) is an exothermic reaction that produces heat, while dissolving ammonium nitrate (NH4NO3) in water is an endothermic reaction that absorbs heat.

 Trends and Latest Developments